Amplifier: Vacuum tubes

-The development of thermionic valves starting around 1902, provided an entirely electronic method of amplifying signals.
+The development of thermionic valves which began around 1902, provided an entirely electronic method of amplifying signals.
 The first practical version of such devices was the Audion triode, invented in 1906 by Lee De Forest, which led to the first amplifiers around 1912.
 Since the only previous device which was widely used to strengthen a signal was the relay used in telegraph systems, the amplifying vacuum tube was first called an electron relay.
 The terms amplifier and amplification, derived from the Latin amplificare, (to enlarge or expand), were first used for this new capability around 1915 when triodes became widespread.

-The amplifying vacuum tube revolutionized electrical technology, creating the new field of electronics, the technology of active electrical devices.
+The amplifying vacuum tube revolutionized electrical technology.
 It made possible long-distance telephone lines, public address systems, radio broadcasting, talking motion pictures, practical audio recording, radar, television, and the first computers.
 For 50 years virtually all consumer electronic devices used vacuum tubes.
 Early tube amplifiers often had positive feedback (regeneration), which could increase gain but also make the amplifier unstable and prone to oscillation.
 Much of the mathematical theory of amplifiers was developed at Bell Telephone Laboratories during the 1920s to 1940s.
 Distortion levels in early amplifiers were high, usually around 5%, until 1934, when Harold Black developed negative feedback; this allowed the distortion levels to be greatly reduced, at the cost of lower gain.
 Other advances in the theory of amplification were made by Harry Nyquist and Hendrik Wade Bode.

 The vacuum tube was virtually the only amplifying device, other than specialized power devices such as the magnetic amplifier and amplidyne, for 40 years.
 Power control circuitry used magnetic amplifiers until the latter half of the twentieth century when power semiconductor devices became more economical, with higher operating speeds.
 The old Shreeve electroacoustic carbon repeaters were used in adjustable amplifiers in telephone subscriber sets for the hearing impaired until the transistor provided smaller and higher quality amplifiers in the 1950s.